Parents and carers

 Choose courses and universities.

-Once your prospective students have researched course options and universities, they should have an idea of what they want to study and where.
+Once your young person has researched course options and universities, they should have an idea of what they want to study and where.

 Step 4